Search the Health Library

 In 1995, the FDA and the Health Care Financing Agency (HCFA), now the Centers for Medicare & Medicaid Services (CMS), entered into an interagency agreement to categorize devices in clinical trials for purposes of eligibility for coverage by Medicare.
 There are two categories of devices: Category A (experimental/investigational devices for which there is no Medicare coverage); and Category B (non-experimental investigational devices).
 FDA will notify the sponsor (whether a commercial sponsor or a physician-investigator) of an investigational device clinical trial (i.e., a device with an IDE) of its decision regarding the category assigned to a device.

-Category B devices will b eeligible for Medicare coverage.
+Category B devices will be eligible for Medicare coverage.
 The rule states that: "Payment for covered devices and related services will be based on, and may not exceed, the amount that would have been paid for a currently used FDA-approved device and related services serving the same medical purpose."
-NSR device investigations for which the FDA does not require submission of an IDE are deemed to be in Category B. You are reminded, however, that JHM IRB must make the decision as to whether a device is SR or NSR.
+NSR device investigations for which the FDA does not require submission of an IDE are deemed to be in Category B. The JHM IRB must make the decision as to whether a device is SR or NSR.

 Medicare will not provide payment for Category A devices, and will not pay for "services related to a non-covered device."
 Investigators who wish to conduct clinical trials of devices that are determined to be Category A devices must address cost issues with the sponsor to assure that Medicare patients are not adversely affected by the decision to participate.